jonthorell/encyclopedia-galactica/README.md

 When resizing the browser-window, images can end up partially covered by the side-bar.
 An additional div fixed that problem.

+Lighthouse warned about missing width= and height= values in img src.
+Added.

+Lighthouse warned about forgotten aria-label tags, added.

 ## Bugs yet unfixed

 Timeline page